Imagine that every new reader will share your article with someone else.

 Do you want to convert all these people into email subscribers?
 Or maybe you want to pitch them a product or a service that will make you some money?

-Note: This is a guest post by Tim Solo, who also shared an awesome guide on Strategic writing.
-You can check out his guide here.
+Note: This is a guest post by Tim Solo.
 Want to submit a guest post?
 Read ShoutMeLoud guest submission guidelines.

 Good luck with your contagious articles!